sbi-misspecification-benchmark/sbi-misspecification-benchmark/docs/Launch_benchmark.md

 ```bash
 python -m src.run --config-path configs --config-name main
 ```
-This will use configs/main.yaml to configure the task, inference method, number of simulations, and other parameters.
+This will use configs/main.yaml to configure the task, inference method, metric and random seed.